Flavius Aetius: Military legacy

 Aetius is generally viewed as a great military commander – indeed, he was held in such high esteem by the Eastern Roman Empire that he became known as the last true Roman of the west.
 Traditionally, historians also consider the Battle of the Catalaunian Plains as decisively important, crippling Attila by destroying his aura of invincibility.
 Gibbon states this view:

+[Attila's] retreat across the Rhine confessed the last victory which was achieved in the name of the Western Roman Empire.

 Aetius effectively ruled the western empire from 433 to 454, and attempted to stabilize its European borders under a deluge of barbarians, foremost of which were Attila and the Huns.
 One of his greatest achievements was the assembling of the coalition against Attila.
 Regarding this, historian Arther Ferrill states:

+After he secured the Rhine, Attila moved into central Gaul and put Orléans under siege.
+Had he gained his objective, he would have been in a strong position to subdue the Visigoths in Aquitaine, but Aetius had put together a formidable coalition against the Hun.
+The Roman leader had built a powerful alliance of Visigoths, Alans and Burgundians, uniting them with their traditional enemy, the Romans, for the defense of Gaul.
+Even though all parties to the protection of the Western Roman Empire had a common hatred of the Huns, it was still a remarkable achievement on Aetius's part to have drawn them into an effective military relationship.